 - Player Names – Conga player – conguero, Bongo player – bongosero.

 1. Differences in Sizes

 The main difference between congas and bongo drums is obviously their size.
 Congas are larger, with the drum heads’ size going at 11”, 11.75”, and 12.5”.
 Also, their shells are much longer and have a unique barrel shape.

-Bongo drums, on the other side, are quite smaller, with drum heads usually going at 7” and 8.5”.
+Bongo drums, on the other side, are quite small, with drum heads usually going at 7” and 8.5”.
 Their shells are also much shorter, so you can easily play them on your lap, which isn’t really possible with congas.

 2. How They Sound